trueneu/drawboard-rl/README.md

 ## How to use

 Download the files, open the *index.html* file with Firefox or Microsoft Edge and you are good to go.

-Chrome does not load local images, so you need to host the files in a local/online server and open the tool from there.
+If you want to use with Chrome, it won't load local images so you will need to host the files in a local/online server and open the tool from there.

 More instructions shown on screen after opening the tool.